Twitter

 What is an extended warranty?

-An extended warranty, also commonly referred to as a service contract or protection plan, is essentially a prolonged warranty offered to consumers in addition to the standard warranty that comes with a product.
-It is intended to cover certain costs associated with repairs, replacement parts, or sometimes even maintenance once the standard warranty has expired.
+An extended warranty in Australia, also commonly referred to as a service contract or protection plan, is essentially a prolonged warranty offered to consumers in addition to the standard warranty that comes with a product.
+It is intended to cover certain costs associated with repairs, replacement parts, or sometimes even maintenance, once the standard warranty has expired.

 Clipboard with warranty papers